5 February 2026

 Budget Adjustment

 Plan for the reduced take-home pay by adjusting your monthly budget.
-For a $85,000 earner, expect approximately $15-16 less per month in net pay.
+For a $85,000 earner, expect approximately $20 less per month in net pay.
+Lower earners may see a slight decrease due to the EI rate reduction.

 Maximize Retirement Savings